 The Cadwalader Family land, which is managed by Nanasau Farms, LLC, and known as “Nanasau Farm”, is private property.
 Generally, only family members, tenants and horse boarders are permitted access to the property and its facilities, including its hiking and riding trails.

-However, under an agreement with the Maryland State Park system, the Cadwalader Family and Nanasau Farms, LLC, allow the general public to cross the Family’s property on a clearly marked trail that runs along the north bank of the Little Gunpowder River from the covered bridge on Jericho Road for about a half mile.
+In the past, under an agreement with the Maryland State Park system, the Cadwalader Family and Nanasau Farms, LLC, allowed the general public to cross the Family’s property on a trail that still runs along the north bank of the Little Gunpowder River from the covered bridge on Jericho Road for about a half mile.
 Unfortunately, this trail has been damaged by erosion to a point where it is difficult and dangerous in some places.
 By mutual agreement between the Park and Nanasau Farms, the trail has been closed to the general public indefinitely.
 The park and Nanasau Farms hope to reopen this trail in the future.

 by Andrew Kimpel on 10/20/16